 Memorial celebration held to honor our Bill Slack.
 Celebration attended by countless family members, friends, co-workers, and organizations.
 UCLA’s Chancellor’s Office honors Bill Slack by lowering the flag at Pauley Pavilion to half-mast on the morning of October 2nd.
 Today we offer scholarship programs in memory of both Mitch Sekine and Bill Slack.

 Dr. Baxter Larmon appointed to U.S. Department of Transportation newly established National Emergency Medical Services Advisory Council (NEMSAC).

 James O. Page is regarded as the “father of modern EMS.”
 He was a supporter of the Prehospital Care Research Forum and a friend, colleague, and mentor to many in EMS.
 A collection of his works, research, and presentations debuted at UCLA Biomedical Library.

-Over 60 UCLA CPC staff, faculty, students, and alumni volunteers at first “Stadium to the Sea” LA Marathon.
+Over 60 UCLA CPC staff, faculty, students, and alumni volunteer at first “Stadium to the Sea” LA Marathon.